Tuesday, November 19, 2024

 Wednesday, August 28, 2024

-Page Fifty-Four - B&A and Bling
+Page Fifty-Four - Before & After and Bling

 Lest you think I haven’t been working on Alphie… Truth is, Alphie had to sit for a bit while we replaced the siding, all the windows and three doors on our house.
 Aggravating as it is, when you get to the short rows of a mortgage (it’s a southern (US) expression that you may need to Google), you find that you have to practically rebuild the house, which pushes out paying off the mortgage, hmmm (angry face emoji).